wout/lucky_favicon/README.md

 ## Usage

 First, head over to the [Real Favicon Generator](https://realfavicongenerator.net), configure your icons and download the package.
-Unzip the package and place all the files in the public dir in you Lucky project.
-You can place them in a sub-dir but it has some drawbacks, as explained by the Real Favicon Generator:
+Unzip the package and place all the files in the public dir of your Lucky project.
+You can place them in a sub directory but it has some drawbacks, as explained by the Real Favicon Generator:

 > When generating a favicon with RealFaviconGenerator, the instructions ask you to place all files at the root of your web site.
 You may want to place them in a sub-directory, for example in http://mywebsite.com/icons/, just to make things clearer.
 However, there are three drawbacks with this approach:
 >